Welcome to HaDeX GUI!

 File status:

 For the program to behave correctly, please make sure supplied file fulfills all requirements.
-Requirements can be displayed by clicking the button.

 Upload settings